-Lockers
+B. Lockers

 Student lockers are located on the lower level of the School of Law.
-Each student is assigned a locker which contains a slot that will also be used as a mailbox.
-Mail slots are used for distribution of items such as exam information, writing assignments, internal memoranda, and other notices.
-Professors may return papers to students' mail slots as well.
-Please make a habit of checking your locker regularly for mail or information.
+Students may be assigned a locker which contains a slot that may also be used as a mailbox.

-Each student is assigned a locker at the start of the school year.
+If requested and available, a locker may be assigned at the start of the school year.
 Students keep the same locker for the entire year but must remove their belongings before leaving for the summer.
 Lockers are reassigned each August.
 Each student should understand that his/her locker is subject to random searches for items prohibited by the University, the School of Law, the State of Tennessee, or the United States Government.
 By using lockers for anything other than mail slots, each student waives his/her right to privacy to items within the locker.

-Students may not receive U.S. mail addressed to them at the Law School.
+Students may not receive U.S. mail addressed to them at the School of Law.
 Any mail sent to a student in care of the School of Law will be returned to the sender.

-Lost and Found
+C. Lost and Found